-Shravya is a sophomore at Tufts majoring in Biology.
-She joined the Wolfe lab in January 2015 and helps with lab maintenance and cleanup.
+Shravya is a junior at Tufts majoring in Biology.
+She joined the Wolfe lab in January 2015 and is studying the evolution of bacteria in sourdough microbiomes.

 Mira joined the lab in October of 2016 as a sophomore.
-She is a pre-medical student majoring in Music and her research focuses on bacterial mutation and genetic drift.
+She is a pre-medical student majoring in music and her research focuses on bacterial evolution in cheese rind microbiomes.

-Jonah is a sophomore Biology and Biotech double major at Tufts who joined the lab in Fall 2016.
+Jonah is a junior Biology and Biotech double major at Tufts who joined the lab in Fall 2016.
 His research focuses on how lactic acid bacteria adapt to life in the phyllosphere.